Angular Velocity Calculator

 Example 1: A kid's carousel is rotating with 10 revolutions per minute.
 What is its angular velocity in degrees per second?
 First, convert revolutions per minute to degrees per minute.
 Since one revolution is 360°, 10 revolutions would be 3600° per minute.
 A minute has 60 seconds, so we simply divide 3600 by 60 to get 60°/s.
 This calculation can also be performed by utilizing the first and second angular speed equation above: f = 60/10 = 6 seconds per rotation so ωdeg = 360 / 6 = 60°/sec and ωrad = 2 · π / 60°/s = 6.283184 / 6 = 1.0471973 radians per second.

 Example 2: A Ferris wheel with a radius of 20 meters is spinning to produce a linear velocity of 0.5 m/s.
 What is the angular velocity of the Ferris wheel in radians per second?
-We simply use the formula ωrad = r / v = 20 / 0.5 = 0.0250 radians per seconds.
+We simply use the formula ωrad = r / v = 20 / 0.5 = 0.0250 radians per second.
+Using the tool above in linear speed calculator mode will confirm the math.

 Example 3: Find the distance from the Earth to the Sun if you know that the Orbital speed of the Earth is 29,800 m/s and, of course, that it makes one revolution around the Sun in 1 year.
 First, we need to convert revolutions per year to radians per second by multiplying 1 year to 2 · π = 6.283184 and then we need to divide by (86,400 sec * 365.2421 days) to get 0.000000199106434243010 radians per second.
 The solution is then simple by using the formula r = v / ω = 29,800 m/s / 0.000000199106434243010 = 149668694099.701 meters or about 149,667 km (~93,000 miles) - which is exactly the estimated distance between the Earth and the Sun (check calculation).

-Of course, while using our angular velocity calculator you would not need to perform these unit conversions, as they are handled for you on the fly.
+Of course, while using our calculator you would not need to perform these unit conversions, as they are handled for you on the fly.

 NIST Special Publication 330 (2008) - "The International System of Units (SI)", edited by Barry N.Taylor and Ambler Thompson, p.
 52